thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 Similar to the prior example where we used the console for input, here's an example using **--local-keys** ...

 <pre>
-~/bee-demo : <b>bee bundle --input-source console --output-file test --local-keys</b>
+~/bee-demo : <b>bumblebee bundle --input-source console --output-file test --local-keys</b>
 Enter one or more lines for the bundle input.
 Enter an empty line to stop.
 CTRL-C to cancel.
  : User root
  : password fbar2